 Gérard Depardieu, Morzini, Inspector La Bavure

 I have reduced the width of the email (we go from 720px to 600px wide)I passed most of the texts in a safe web typefaceand I made sure that the layout could be responsive and even better, full responsive (i.e. responsive on mobile devices that do not support media queries) in less time than it takes to read this sentence...
-And yet, yes and fortaaaannntt, I have only you!
-Thank you Charles !
-Goodbye artist!
-However, the graphics remain almost identical!
-So, everything is possible, with good will.
+And yet, yes and pourtaaaannntt, I haveii-aiii-meeeuuhh only you!
+Thank you, Charles!
+Farewell artist!
+And yet, the graphics remain virtually identical!
+So, anything's possible, with the right will.

 Gérard Darmon, Commissioner Biales, City of Fear

-You will be able to see that what I say is true (because if there are two things I can't stand, it's being questioned!
+You will be able to see that what I say is true (because if there's two things I can't stand, it's being questioned!
 The second thing?
 Circus people... cf Austin Powers).
 Here is a link to access the email previewand a second one to admire the beautiful HTML code of the email I wrote.
-It's a gift, you can use it as a basis for your next integration... or to tease your HTML integrator!
+It's a gift that you can use as a basis for your next inté... or to tease your HTML integrator!

-And just to be sure, here is what my code looks like when the images are blocked:
+And just to be sure, here's what my code looks like when the images are blocked:

-Here, I leave you to admire, and I clarify my point: we only have a few images left in the email.
+Here, I leave you to admire, and I'll clarify my point: we only have a few images left in the email.
 The logo, the countdown in the emailThe visual of this pretty lady and some pictograms.
-Everything else in the emailing template is in HTML.
-You heard me right, everything else!
-(I feel like I'm hearing a commercial on the radio: "Yes, you heard right!!!
-The tenth tire offered for 9 tires purchased!!!").
+Everything else in the email template is HTML.
+That's right, everything else!
+(I feel like I'm listening to a radio commercial: "Yes, you heard me right!!!!
+The tenth tire free with 9 tires purchased!!!").

-Seriously: it means that when the recipient opens the email, he gets something that looks good, with an identity and information that he can read, without even downloading the images!
+Seriously: it means that when the recipient opens the email, they're getting something that looks good, with an identity and information they can read, without even downloading the images!

 So, in terms of deliverability, it doesn't change much.
-Because the text/image ratio in an emailI'm not sure it still has much importance or impact today.
-But in terms of user experience, content and offer visibility, and click optimization...
-It's hard to beat it, right?
+Because the text/image ratio in an emailI'm not sure it still has any great importance or impact today.
+But in terms of user experience, content and offer visibility, and click optimization... it's hard to beat that, isn't it?

 Full responsive with the Spongy Code method

-So, remember, I told you at the beginning of this article about full responsive.
-Let's have a look at the rendering on this kind of support:
+So, remember I talked to you at the beginning of this article about full responsive?
+Let's take a look at what it looks like on this type of support:

 Well, I think that speaks for itself...
-We just have an optimal rendering!
-Good responsive, well thought out, on all media!
-It requires a "little" work beforehand, but isn't it worth it, buddy?
-I'll leave you with that, I have to go to the post office (and not to talk about their inherited CSS styles in emails)...
+We've got just the right rendering!
+Good responsive, well thought-out, on all media!
+It's a bit of work up front, but isn't it worth it, buddy?
+Well, I'll leave you to it, I've got to go to the Post Office (and not to talk about their inherited CSS styles in emails)...
 If I'm not back in 10 minutes...
 Wait longer!

 Good Job, for the form, as for the content!